The best way through bullshit was to wade in, hold your nose with one hand and a grenade in the other, and cut straight to it.Alexandra Bracken

-Turns out, 2 of the 3 oldest Indian ESG funds have outperformed Nifty 50 and Next 50 by a handsome margin.
+Turns out, 2 of the 3 oldest Indian ESG funds have outperformed Nifty 50 and the Next 50 by a handsome margin.

 If you are thinking, ESG is awesome, hold just a minute.
 Similar to traditional funds, there ESG index funds and actively managed funds.
 The Mirae ESG ETF is an ESG index fund while the rest of the other ESG funds are actively managed.
 And that means they come with active management problems.
-And in case of ESG funds, the active management problems are even amplified.
+And in the case of ESG funds, the active management problems are even amplified.

 Not to mention the fact that active management means underperformance.
 These funds can go a loooong time underperforming the benchmarks.

 The other issue with active ESG funds, and this is an extension to what I wrote about dangerous flaws with ESG data.
 Pretty much all of the ESG funds rely on ESG data and ratings, and that data is pretty much useless.
 If you are an investor analysing these funds, there’s absolutely no way you can make an investment decision if the very thesis of a fund is flawed.

 Similarly, with ESG index funds, the indices they track are based on the same useless ESG data.
 For example, the Mirae ESG ETF tracks the Nifty100 ESG Sector Leaders Index, and the index is constructed based on Sustainalytics ESG data.
 So garbage in, garbage out.